Erikdekamps/fitness/README.md

 - **Exercise Status**: Clear indicators for completed, in-progress, and pending exercises
 - **One-at-a-Time**: Complete exercises in order, focusing on current set
 - **Auto-Logging**: Each completed exercise automatically saved to history
-- **Finish Summary**: Complete the workout and return to main screen with updated history
+- **Finish Summary**: Complete the workout and view your updated history

 ### 📝 History Management
 - **Editable Entries**: Edit any past workout entry (machine, weight, or reps)